 If death is not expected to occur within hours or days, artificial nutrition or hydration—given by vein (intravenously) or via a nasogastric tube—may also be tried for a limited time to see whether the person’s comfort, mental clarity, or energy improves.
 Improvement often does not happen, and thus many people opt not to continue.
 The dying person and family members should have an explicit agreement with the doctor about what they are trying to accomplish with these measures and when the artificial nutrition and hydration should be stopped if they are not helping.

-During the last few days of life, anorexia is quite common and does not cause additional physical problems or suffering, even though the ill person’s lack of eating or drinking may distress family members.
-Anorexia probably even helps people die more comfortably.
+During the last few days of life, loss of appetite is quite common and does not cause additional physical problems or suffering, even though the ill person’s lack of eating or drinking may distress family members.
+Loss of appetite probably even helps people die more comfortably.
 As the heart and kidneys fail, an otherwise normal intake of liquids often causes dyspnea because fluid accumulates in the lungs.
 A reduced food and liquid intake may lessen the need for suctioning because of less fluid in the throat and may reduce pain in people with cancer because of reduced swelling around tumors.
 Dehydration may even help the body release larger amounts of the body’s natural pain-relieving chemicals (endorphins).
 Therefore, people who are dying should not usually be forced to eat or drink, especially if doing so requires restraints, intravenous or nasogastric tubes, or hospitalization.

 Most fatal illnesses cause fatigue.
 A person who is dying can try to save energy for activities that really matter.
 Often, making a trip to the doctor’s office or continuing an exercise that is no longer helping is not essential, especially if doing so saps the energy needed for more satisfying activities.
 Sometimes, stimulant drugs help.